Organic electronics: Light and electrical conductivity

 André Bernanose was the first person to observe electroluminescence in organic materials.
 Ching W. Tang and Steven Van Slyke, reported fabrication of the first practical OLED device in 1987.
 The OLED device incorporated a double-layer structure motif composed of copper phthalocyanine and a derivative of perylenetetracarboxylic dianhydride.

 In 1990, a polymer light emitting diodes was demonstrated by Bradley, Burroughes, Friend.
 Moving from molecular to macromolecular materials solved the problems previously encountered with the long-term stability of the organic films and made high-quality films easy to produce.
 In the late 1990's, highly efficient electroluminescent dopants were shown to dramatically increase the light-emitting efficiency of OLEDs These results suggested that electroluminescent materials could displace traditional hot-filament lighting.
 Subsequent research developed multilayer polymers and the new field of plastic electronics and organic light-emitting diodes (OLED) research and device production grew rapidly.

 Conductive organic materials

 Edge-on view of portion of crystal structure of hexamethylene TTF-TCNQ charge transfer salt, highlighting the segregated stacking.
 Such molecular semiconductors exhibit anisotropic electrical conductivity.

+The foundational characteristic of organic electronics is some degree of electrical conductivity.
+Electron transport underpins all of the real or aspirational applications.